KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This extension has the following integration points:

 1: Choose display type
-Decide wether display output and framebuffer format is HDR or SDR.
+Decide wether display output and framebuffer format is considered to be HDR or SDR.
 If unknown then choose SDR.
 [See Display type](#display-type)

 2: Color source images
-If the display type is considered to be HDR (compatible with ITU BT.2020 color primaries) then color source images may need to be converted to ITU BT.2020 colorspace
+If the display type is considered to be HDR (compatible SMPTE ST 2084) then color source images may need to be converted to ITU BT.2020 colorspace
 [See Color source images](#color-source-images)

 The following steps shall be performed before outputing the calculated pixel value (scene linear light).